 Boston Legal frequently involved the writers concocting a storyline that would allow James Spader to sue and deliver increasingly lengthy closing arguments.
 Frequently lampshaded.

-Russell T Davies is a mild case, for sufficiently flexible values of 'mild'.
+In projects where he's served as showrunner, Russell T. Davies constitutes a mild case of this (for sufficiently flexible values of 'mild').
 While he does tend to harp on about homosexuality and atheism a lot, he rarely cops out.

 Speaking of things produced by Joss...
 "Smashed" and "Wrecked" from Season 6 of Buffy the Vampire Slayer felt to some a lot like a great big 'just say NO to drugs' thing.
 Especially "Wrecked", which was written by Marti Noxon.